patricklam/plam.new-webpage/content/post/20201022-grad-school.md

 PhD at the moment but instead a Master's, so it's not quite the same.

 There are two types of master's programs: course-based master's and research master's.
+More people should do a research master's: it's a different perspective on knowledge than you get in an undergrad, and you produce a bit of new knowledge.
 I'd generally recommend against course-based master's for people with Waterloo undergrad degrees; you've taken a bunch of courses and the incremental gain of taking more courses isn't as big as that of doing something new, i.e. research.